microprediction/microprediction/README.md

  I also maintain a few other repos required for the microprediction platform

-- [MUID](https://github.com/microprediction/muid) - Memorable Unique Identifiers used as write keys.
-The only thing I'll be remembered for.
+- [MUID](https://github.com/microprediction/muid) - Memorable Unique Identifiers explained in this [video](https://vimeo.com/397352413).
 - [microconventions](https://github.com/microprediction/microconventions) - common to client and server may answer many of your questions.
 - [rediz](https://github.com/microprediction/rediz) - Server side code, for the brave.
 - [getjson](https://github.com/microprediction/getjson), [momentum](https://github.com/microprediction/momentum) and other rats and mice.